Tanzeel804/Tanzeel804/README.md

 ### **🎖️ Proudly Crafted With ❤️ by Tanzeel Ahmed**

-*"Programming isn't about what you know; it's about what you can figure out." - Chris Pine*
+*"Code is like humor.
+When you have to explain it, it's bad." - Cory House*

 <br>